care you invest in + returns you can feel

 check your insurance benefits

-You can’t rush your healing
+you can’t rush your healing

 Therapy asks for your presence.
 A consistent window of time each week where you turn inward and make space for reflection, understanding, and healing.
 Setting aside 45–50 minutes regularly allows that work to unfold with care.
 For some people, meeting weekly or even twice a week can deepen the process and help meaningful change take root.